alukosdev/ccsp/reference/glossary.md

 ==- Compliance as a Service (CompaaS/CaaS)
 Includes a variety of compliance services such as data encryption, disaster recovery, reporting, and vulnerability scanning.
 ==- Compute Parameters
-A cloud server’s compute parameters depend on the number of *CPUs* and the amount of *RAM* used.
+A cloud server's compute parameters depend on the number of *CPUs* and the amount of *RAM* used.
 The ability to allocate these resources is a vital compute concern.
 ==- Confidentiality
 Protecting information from unauthorized access/dissemination.
 ==- Configuration Item (CI)